rgerkin/mathiasverraes.github.com/_posts/2014-06-12-named-constructors-in-php.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Don't limit yourself by PHP's single constructor.
+Use static factory methods."
 ---

-{% include tldr.html text="Don't limit yourself by PHP's single constructor.
-Use static factory methods." %}

 PHP allows only a single constructor per class.
 That's rather annoying.
 We'll probably never have proper constructor overloading in PHP, but we can at least enjoy some of the benefits.
 Let's take a simple Time value object.
 Which is the best way of instantiating it?